When is the 2020 College Football Playoff Championship? Date, time, television channel, location of the NCAA title game

 Where is the PPC 2020 championship game?

-The college football championship will be played at the Mercedes-Benz Superdome in New Orleans, the first time it has hosted a game for the national title since 2012.
-Interestingly, LSU has played for the national title every time the championship game He has been to New Orleans.
+The second phase college football championship will be played at the Mercedes-Benz Superdome in New Orleans, the first time he has hosted a game for the national title since 2012.
+Interestingly, LSU has played for the national title every Once the championship game has been in New Orleans.
 They won the 2004 and 2008 BCS championship games against Oklahoma and Ohio State, respectively, before losing the 2012 game in a rematch to the West Division enemy of SEC Alabama.

 CFP part-time show 2020 artists